I hate to say this, but #Omicron is at the doorstep. According to the CDC…

 Furthermore, the URLs and errors section at the bottom provide relevant information to augment troubleshooting.

 Along with WXS, the Desktop Experience Score (DXS) encompasses the entire Digital Experience Monitoring solution.
-As millions of users adopt the Work Anywhere strategy, real-user monitoring and synthetic transaction testing will gain prominence in the IT community.
+As millions of users adopt the Work from Anywhere strategy, real-user monitoring and synthetic transaction testing will gain prominence in the IT community.

 In the future releases of Service Watch, you can expect to see new adjustments and refinement to the WXS calculation.
 Exoprise commits to delivering innovative Microsoft 365 monitoring services to reduce MTTR and enhance the overall digital web experience for end-users.